ddev/ddev-addon-template/README.md

 2. Create the new template repository by using the template button.
 3. Globally replace "addon-template" with the name of your add-on.
 4. Add the files that need to be added to a DDEV project to the repository.
 For example, you might replace `docker-compose.addon-template.yaml` with the `docker-compose.*.yaml` for your recipe.
-5. Update the `install.yaml` to give the necessary instructions for installing the add-on.
+5. Update the `install.yaml` to give the necessary instructions for installing the add-on:

    * The fundamental line is the `project_files` directive, a list of files to be copied from this repo into the project `.ddev` directory.
    * You can optionally add files to the `global_files` directive as well, which will cause files to be placed in the global `.ddev` directory, `~/.ddev`.